Directing a Reading of Your Play

 2. DO NOT plan to operate the machine yourself: your concentration needs to be free to listen to the play and the audience response.

-1. If possible, have the actors enter as a group, with the reader of stage directions entering last.
+Introducing the reading: At the Conference, the actors will mostly already be in place as the audience is coming in.
+Your reading will be assigned a panel of respondents who will take charge of starting the reading.
+BUT, you might wish to have the actors enter as group, with the reader of stage directions entering last.
 He or she should introduce himself (or herself) and then ask each actor to introduce himself (or herself) and the characters they are reading.
+The Reader should then announce the title of the play, the time and setting and read the opening stage direction.